Luna-Tensorflow/RegressionTutorial/README.md

     t3
 ```

 We need a function that shuffles rows of given table, to balance dataset.
-Here the original table is extended with random column, sorted, and then
+Here the original table is extended with random column, sorted by this column, and then the random column is removed.

 ```
 def shuffle table: